apollographql/apollo-server/docs/source/performance/caching.md

 > **New in Apollo Server 3**: You must manually define the `@cacheControl` directive in your schema to use static cache hints.
 [See below.](#in-your-schema-static)

+FIXME should note that federation doesn't support caching well though maybe link to something that explains workarounds?

 Apollo Server enables you to define cache control settings (`maxAge` and `scope`) for each field in your schema:

 ```graphql{5,7}